 All Ghost Tours meet outside the Balboa Theatre in Horton Plaza Park at 868 Fourth Ave, San Diego, CA 92101.
 Tours are held rain or shine.
 Please note that we do not go inside the buildings, and we also do not meet inside.
 However, you are more than welcome to tour the public locations at your leisure after the tour has ended.

 The one mile standard tour should take about an hour.
 If you choose the extended tour, you will take another 30 minutes to explore an additional 0.5 miles and more haunted locations!

-One-hour tours start at 8pm.
+Tour times may vary, click on ‘book now’ for all available times.
 Please arrive at the meeting location fifteen minutes before the tour begins, and make sure you leave plenty of time to find parking or to get to the location.
 Our tours are held regardless of weather conditions unless severe storms are announced.

 Parking is available at nearby parking garages and lots.
 Please check your tour time and meeting location in advance so that you may arrive on time.
 We recommend arriving early to find parking and to ensure that you are not late.

 Adult tickets are $19; children under 12 are $12.
 The extended tour costs an additional $5 per person.